Signed in as:

-The Slate Valley contains a mixture of gravel roads, paved roads, rough class 4 roads and the D&H Rail Trail, offering some very good cycling in Vermont and eastern New York.
+The Slate Valley contains a mixture of gravel roads, paved roads, rough class 4 roads and the D&H Rail Trail, offering some very good cycling and gravel riding in Vermont and eastern New York.
 The area features quiet roads, charming villages, friendly people, valley roads and trails, mountain roads with good climbs, little traffic and scenic views.

 All rides begin at the D&H Trail kiosk at the intersection of Church and Knapp streets in Poultney.
 To reach the kiosk from Main Street, turn north on Depot Street from Main Street and then east (right) on Church Street until you come to the D&H Trail.
 If you are travelling to Poultney south on Route 30, turn right (west) onto Church Street and travel until you reach the D&H Trail.
 There are several places you can park.